-The major objectives of Asian Journal of Tourism Research (AJTR), an international journal, are to encourage the publication of current comparative and multi-disciplinary research findings on Asia, and especially to support the work and ambitions of early career Asian researchers.
-The journal is conscious of the rapidly emerging importance of domestic tourism in Asia within national borders and the substantia movement of tourists across borders within Asia.
+The major objectives of the Asian Journal of Tourism Research (AJTR), an international journal, are to encourage the publication of current comparative and multi-disciplinary research findings on Asia, and especially to support the work and ambitions of early-career Asian researchers.
+The journal is conscious of the rapidly emerging importance of domestic tourism in Asia within national borders and the substantial movement of tourists across borders within Asia.
 It is also aware of the innovations within tourism development in Asia and the significance of new and emerging tourisms.
-The journal welcomes both empirical and theoretical papers in the areas of the relationship between tourism and identities, tourism and development, and the underlying need to investigate the potential for the realization of sustainable tourism, and its role in the community and regional development.
+The journal welcomes both empirical and theoretical papers in the areas of: the relationship between tourism and identities; tourism and development; and the underlying need to investigate the potential for the realization of sustainable tourism, and its role in the community and regional development.

 Criteria for Manuscripts

 Asian Journal of Tourism Research (AJTR) is a blind peer-review journal.
-There are some general guidelines for the acceptance for publication of a submitted manuscript as follows:
+There are some general guidelines to follow in order for a submitted manuscript to be accepted for publication:

 Tourism research papers in Asia and in other regions of the world.

 Manuscripts which meet the journal criteria as follows: